kvshravan/kvshravan.github.io/_posts/2021-05-20-acceptance.md

 Back when I faced problems while setting up the environment to the stage where I currently got accepted into GSoC, it has been a long journey.
 I would like to thank [Willem][Willem] and [Shivam][Shivam] for guiding me in this journey and I am really exicited to work for such an amazing organization.

-This summer I'll be working on my project, [drive][Migrating sample platform from KVM to Google Cloud], under the mentorship of [Willem][Willem] and [Shivam][Shivam].
+This summer I'll be working on my project, [Migrating sample platform from KVM to Google Cloud](https://drive.google.com/file/d/1fLRCzR_v6CBweDH6GSe45DOpmNlhx4VC/view?usp=sharing), under the mentorship of [Willem][Willem] and [Shivam][Shivam].
 Looking forward for a great summer ahead.